 Payments for the scheme began in 2011/12 when the first of the assets, a leisure centre, was brought into use.
-During 2012/13, the payments were increased to include the costs associated with the new schools brought into use during the year.
+During 2013/14, the payments were increased to include the costs associated with the car park that became operational in the year.
 These payments will be increased each year by inflation and can be reduced if the contractor fails to meet availability and performance standards identified in the contract.